bptlab/mantichor-tezos/README.md

 The tezos node is a single sandbox node for now, not connected to either the tezos `alphanet` nor the `mainnet`.

 ---
-For more in-depth information, e.g. on how to change the adapter to use a full alphanet, see [this](DOCUMENTATION.md).
+For more in-depth information, e.g. on how to change the adapter to use a full alphanet, see [this](DOCUMENTATION.md) Documentation.